Who doesn’t like salsa? It goes well not only with tacos and nachos, but you can add it to pretty much anything.

 In this article, we will go through the most popular options, where to keep them and for how long they are safe to eat.
 If you’d like to learn a bit more about salsa, read on.

 Since the storage guidelines are slightly different for each type of salsa, we will go through each of them individually.

 For commercially bottled salsa that’s sold in the refrigerated aisle, the storage guidelines are even more straightforward.
 You should always keep it in the fridge.
-It’s no surprise since pretty much everything you buy in the refrigerated section requires refrigerating.
+It’s no surprise since pretty much everything you buy in the refrigerated section requires storing at low temperatures.

 Homemade salsa, like homemade BBQ sauce, or pretty much any dip you whip up yourself, requires refrigeration.

 When it comes to freezing salsa, most producers don’t recommend it.
 The texture will slightly change after defrosting.
 However, if salsa is only one of the ingredients in the sauce in a cooked dish, it’s worth giving freezing a try.
 The slight texture change of salsa shouldn’t be that noticeable if it’s only a part of the sauce.